Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 According to the software architecture ODL internal applications are stored in folder "apps" (applications), while the ODL DLUX client applications are stored in folder "ux" (user experience).

+As preparation for a future PoC actually the applications *ethernetpathmanager*, *genericpathmanager*, *opticalpathmanager* are developed.

 ## Software Architecture
 The following figure shows the proposed software architecture.
 Please consider it as a "working document" or guidelines.